Understanding SR-22 insurance in Michigan

 Most Michigan drivers don't need to file an SR-22.
 However, drivers who exhibit careless behaviors may be required to file an SR-22, which is typically required when the driver has to prove that they have the minimum liability insuranceLiability insurance covers sums that an insured becomes legally obligated to pay because of bodily injuries or property damage, or financial losses caused to other people. required by the state," says Cato.

-Reasons you may need an SR-22 in Michigan include:
+You may need an SR-22 in Michigan for reasons like:

 • DUI